Investigate how light shines through different materials.

 How to make the light box

 If your fairy lights use mains power, drill a hole in the box near the bottom and a corner.
 You will need it to be big enough to slide your lights through into the box, while the plug remains outside the box.

 Spread out the lights at the bottom of the box. the more sets of lights you can use, the more effective the light box.

 Turn the lights on.
-If you can see the shape lights clearly through the lid, you need to line your lid with tracing paper or grease proof paper to make it translucent (the light shines through but you can’t see a clear shape.
+If you can see the shape of the lights clearly through the lid, you need to line your lid with tracing paper or grease proof paper to make it translucent (the light shines through but you can’t see a clear shape).
 Put the lid back on and you are ready to go.

 What to do